Pippa Evans: Career

 Evans is a core member of the improv team behind the stage show Showstopper!
 The Improvised Musical.
 With the cast of Showstopper, Evans has toured the UK and abroad.
 In February 2011 the show opened at the Ambassadors Theatre in London's West End, coinciding with the broadcast of a series for BBC Radio Four.

 She was a series regular on the BBC Two television improv show Fast and Loose which aired in January 2011.

 She was also a regular in Newsjack in October 2011 on BBC Radio 7 (now BBC Radio 4 Extra) and has made guest appearances on the Radio 4 satire series The Now Show.

 On 1 December 2012, as Loretta Maine, she released the song Happy Goddamn Christmas (feat.
 Matt Roper) which peaked at No. 6 on the iTunes UK Comedy Charts.
 An accompanying video was released on 13 December, featuring cameos by Arthur Smith, Imran Yusuf, Ruth Bratt and Thom Tuck, via BBC Three.

 In 2013, Evans co-founded The Sunday Assembly, a monthly gathering for the non-religious.

-In 2015, Evans appeared as a panelist in two episodes of the CBBC panel show The Dog Ate My Homework and in 2016, 2019, 2020, 2021 and 2022 (the latter at the Royal Albert Hall, for the programme's 50th anniversary) she was a guest panelist on the long-running radio comedy I'm Sorry I Haven't A Clue.
+In 2015, Evans appeared as a panellist in two episodes of the CBBC panel show The Dog Ate My Homework and since 2016 she has made frequent appearances on the long-running radio comedy I'm Sorry I Haven't a Clue (including a recording at the Royal Albert Hall for the programme's 50th anniversary in 2022).

-In 2018 Evans participated in the Improvisation Festival in Würzburg by giving a workshop and doing a solo show.
+In 2021, Evans published a self-help book based on her experience as an improviser called Improv Your Life.
+The Guardian says, "This “improviser’s guide to embracing whatever life throws at you”, written under lockdown, illustrates how the building blocks of improv are tools for winning at life."In 2024, Evans authored Now That's What I Call a Musical!, a jukebox musical based on the album series Now That's What I Call Music! (often shortened to NOW).